clarkj99/social-aggregate-api/README.md

 - [ ] Implement page and limit for timelines
 - [ ] Implement JWT Authentication
-- [ ] Add Integration testing and documentation across all planned endpoints
+- [ ] Add Integration testing and documentation across all planned endpoints, especially the edits and updates
 - [ ] Clean up routes

 ## Endpoints